Imuaz/alx-higher_level_programming/README.md

-# Higher-level programming - Python
+# Higher-level programming - Python, Databases & JavaScript

-This repository contains programs written for the highe-level programming track at ALX SE program.
-In these projects, which began in the end of the month three of the year one curriculum, I start to learn Python
+This repository contains programs written for the high-level programming track at the ALX SE program.
+These projects cover various topics and technologies including Python, MySQL, JavaScript, C, and shell scripting.
+The projects were started during the end of the third month of the first-year curriculum.
+The following is a list of projects included in this repository:

 * [0x00.
 Python - Hello, World](./0x00-python-hello_world)
 * [0x01.
 Python - if/else, loops, functions](./0x01-python-if_else_loops_functions)